mitchellwaite/FreeMyXe/README.md

 by Emma / InvoxiPlayGames

-Xbox 360 executable designed to apply freedom-unlocking patches to the kernel and hypervisor.
+Xbox 360 executable designed to apply freedom-unlocking patches from xeBuild to the kernel and hypervisor at runtime.
 For use with [Xbox360BadUpdate](https://github.com/grimdoomer/Xbox360BadUpdate).

 Nowhere near finished or ready or stable or anything, but might be good enough